Brian Abel-Smith: Biography

 Abel-Smith was born at 24 Kensington Court Gardens, London, the younger son of Brigadier-General Lionel Abel-Smith (1870–1946), and his wife, Genevieve Lilac (1898–1980), daughter of Robert Walsh, of Armagh.
 His elder brother, Lionel Abel-Smith (1924–2011), inherited the title and estate of Lord of the Manor of Wendover, Buckinghamshire.
 Abel-Smith was great-grandson of the politician Abel Smith, of the Smith family of bankers established by Thomas Smith in the 1600s.
-They were distantly related to the royal family, and friends wickedly introduced him as twenty-seventh in line to the crown.

 Abel-Smith was educated at Hordle House Preparatory School (1935–39) and Haileybury College (1940–1945), before entering the army for his National Service.
 He was commissioned in the Oxfordshire and Buckinghamshire Light Infantry in 1946 and was ADC (aide-de-camp) to Sir John Winterton, the military governor of the British zone in Austria during 1947–8.
 He entered Clare College, Cambridge, in 1948, graduating with an upper second in Economics in 1951.
 He was an active member of the Cambridge Union and the University Labour Club.

 Abel-Smith remained at Cambridge to study for a PhD under the supervision of the economist Joan Robinson.
 From 1953 he aligned his research to fit with his appointment as research assistant at the National Institute of Economic and Social Research (under the supervision of Professor Richard Titmuss of the Department of Social Administration at the London School of Economics) to assist with the Guillebaud Enquiry on the cost of the National Health Service (NHS).
 His investigation, which demonstrated that the NHS was actually very good value for money and needed further investment, has been described as "a minor classic of modern social analysis" (C. Webster, The Health Services Since the War Vol. 1, London, HMSO, 1988, p.
 207).
 He was awarded a Cambridge PhD in 1955, and in the same year Titmuss appointed him as an assistant lecturer in his department at the LSE.
 He was promoted to lecturer in 1957, reader in social administration in 1961, and full professor in 1965.
 He retired in 1991, but returned to work part-time with Elias Mossialos to establish the LSE Health unit.